Ambrosia, Nectar of the Gods – Honeywine and Mead

 Ambrosia, Honeywine, Mead is often a very sweet and heavy drink comparable to sherry or vinsanto with up to 16%Vol. but there exist sweet and dry variants as well as coolers, sparkling wines and mixed beverages with beer and mead.

 Mead is one of the oldest alcoholic beverages.
 What makes the production difficult is the long fermentation because honeywater lacks trub and nutrients for fermentation and honeywater means high osmotic stress for yeast.

 Did you know – traditionally mead was offered at weddings and that’s the origin of the word Honeymoon.

 In Africa, Ethiopia, mead is still popular.
 They call the drink Tej.
 See how it’s made there.

 Nowadays new technologies are used in meaderies.
 The classic batch fermentation is replaced by fed-batch and column reactor processes with a continuous feed of prepared and pasteurized honeywater and immobilized yeast.

 Here is an example from Maine Mead Works

-Want to know more?
+Want to know more about drinks?
 Read my Series „With Hindberry Fruchtwein around the World“

 There are very different sources for alcoholic beverages